 MOVES3 includes updates to both the aerodynamic and rolling resistance components of the overall road load reflecting the greenhouse gas emissions standards for combination trucks.
 A new aerodynamic assessment of all model years of combination trucks was conducted to utilize a consistent method in MOVES3, and the aerodynamic values were updated for all model years to reflect the aerodynamic technology analysis and projections in HD GHG Phase 2 rulemakings.
+These values were further updated in MOVES3.R1 to reflect the HD GHG Phase 2 rulemaking as implemented.
 The average road load coefficients are updated by source type and regulatory class through the beginModelYearID and endModelYearID fields in the SourceUseTypePhysics table.